-The 50 Million Missing Campaign is an award winning, fund-free, grassroots, global campaign to end the ongoing female genocide in India.
+The 50 Million Missing Campaign is an award winning, global campaign to end the ongoing female genocide in India.
 It was founded by author and gender activist, Rita Banerji, in 2006.
+Today, it is the largest, grassroots movement to end the genocide of women, and is supported in more than 203 countries.

 The 50 Million Missing Campaign was selected as a Finalist for the 2013 Katerva Award in the Gender Equality Category.
 The Katerva Award highlights the most ground-breaking projects from around the world and has been referred to as “the Nobel Prize of Sustainability.”
 The campaign won the Katerva Awards’ People’s Choice Honorable Mention.
 The 50 Million Missing has also been nominated for The Shorty Awards which honors the best content producers on social media.

 GOALS OF THE CAMPAIGN: